xavierchia/xavierchia.github.io/_posts/2022-05-10-channel-offer-unfair-advantages.md

 - **Interests**.
 Is there anything that feels like play to you but looks like work to others?
 Are there any niche topics you’re passionate about?
 Do you have any weekend activities with a chance that [everyone](https://cdixon.org/2013/03/02/what-the-smartest-people-do-on-the-weekend-is-what-everyone-else-will-do-during-the-week-in-ten-years) else will do them during the week in ten years?
 - **Skills**.
 Do you have any relevant skills that could help with the business?
 (Software development, copywriting, sales, public speaking, ...)
 - **Location and Language**.
 Where do you live?
 What languages do you speak fluently?
 What local markets do you have insider access do?
 If you speak German and live in Germany you’ll obviously have a much easier time building, say, a coworking franchise in Germany.
 - **Network**.
 Are you able to directly connect with decision makers in a specific industry?
 Do you know people with expert knowledge that will happily agree to have their brain picked by you?
 Do you have access to talent in a way that other’s don’t?
+Are you friends with anyone with a big audience who would happily help you get your business off the ground?
+Do you already have existing customers who you can connect with?
 - **Status**.
 Are you famous in some niche?
 Do you have an established audience?
 Has your name special weight in a certain industry (possibly through your family’s history or your own achievements)?
 - **Mentality, Mindset and Self-Image**.
 Do you see yourself as a “people person” or a as a highly intelligent nerd?
 Have you become immune to rejections through your sales job as a teen?